footcricket05/OIBSIP-WebDev/README.md

-# Oasis-InfoByte-Internship
+# Oasis InfoByte Internship

 ## Web Development Internship Projects

-This repository contains the code for the projects completed during the Data Science Internship at InfoPillar Solutions.
+This repository contains the code for the projects completed during the Web Development Internship at Oasis InfoByte.
 The projects are:
 <ol>
   <li> Landing page </li>
   <p><a href="https://oibsip-task1.netlify.app/">website</a></p>